-No serviceable Statement of Investment Principles exists for the Scheme and, given the number of members in the Scheme, there is no legal requirement to have one.
+No serviceable Statement of Investment Principles exists for the Scheme.
+As the Scheme has fewer than 100 members it is not a requirement.
 Furthermore, the Scheme is now in wind up, with no funds invested.

 Review of default strategy and default arrangements